mendix/docs/content/howto/general/dev-best-practices.md

 #### 3.2.2 Entity Attributes

 The entity [attribute](/refguide/attributes) should reflect a property of a real-world object that people can relate to and fits the purpose of that property.
-We advise avoiding abbreviations, underscores, mathematical characters or any other special characters in the names.
+We advise avoiding abbreviations, underscores (except in the case described in the next paragraph), mathematical characters or any other special characters in the names.
 Entity attributes should use camel case, for example, **FirstName** or **TelephoneNumber**.

+Attributes that do not reflect business-related data, but are only necessary for technical reasons, should start with an underscore (`_`).

+{{% alert type="info" %}}
+A strong indicator for determining whether or not an attribute is business-related is whether you would still capture it if you were using a paper-only process.
+If you would, it is likely that the attribute will deliver business value.
+{{% /alert %}}

 #### 3.2.3 Associations